Rheisen/bconf/README.md

 [![Build Status](https://github.com/rheisen/bconf/actions/workflows/golang-test.yml/badge.svg?branch=main)](https://github.com/rheisen/bconf/actions/workflows/golang-test.yml)
 [![codecov.io](https://codecov.io/github/rheisen/bconf/coverage.svg?branch=main)](https://codecov.io/github/rheisen/bconf?branch=main)

-`bconf` is an opinionated configuration framework that makes it easy to define, load, and validate configuration values.
+`bconf` is an opinionated configuration framework that makes it easy to define, load, and validate application configuration values.

 ```sh
 go get github.com/rheisen/bconf
 ```

+### Why `bconf`

+`bconf` provides tooling to write your configuration package by package, so that your configuration logic lives right alongside the package functionality.
+This makes it so that configuration is more easily re-used and composible by multiple applications, just like your packages should be.

+`bconf` accomplishes this with `bconf.FieldSets`, which provide a namespace and logical grouping for related configuration.
+Independent packages define their `bconf.FieldSets`, and then application executables can attach them to a `bconf.AppConfig`, which provides a unified structure for loading and retrieving configuration values.

+Check out the introductory examples below, and see if `bconf` is right for your project.

 ### Example